cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 Write C++ functions for all options.
 The functions should have twoparameters name of the array and number of elements in thearray.

 ### Crux 25:
+Write a C++ program to find the largest and smallest element of an array.

 ### Crux 26:
+Write a C++ program to reverse the element of an integer 1-D array.

 ### Crux 27:
+Write a C++ program to find the sum and average of onedimensional integer array.

 ### Crux 28:
+Write a C++ program to swap first and last element of an integer 1-d array.

 ### Crux 29:
 ### Crux 30:
 ### Crux 31: